tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/math_monsters.md

 ### New objects

+Sometimes, MONSTERS appear to be joyless mathematical objects that merely get in the way of what we are trying to do.
+However, they can sometimes surprise us by evolving to yield perspectives and applications that we would never have expected were there at all!
+Let's look at an example.

 In the 18th and 17th centuries, many notions in calculus were defined more intuitively and less logically than they are today.
 Newton and Leibniz originated many of calculus' intuitive fundamentals, but they were fuzzy on the details - especially around infinitesimals and limits.
 What exactly went on with functions and limits as things got 'infinitely small' was reputedly not very well defined.

 Karl Weierstrass (1815-1897) is known for formalizing many of those fuzzy concepts and helping calculus become less hand-wavy.
 One of his most revolutionary contributions[^7] involved upending mathematicians' intuitions of continuity, differentiability, and the relationship between them.

 Previously, the consensus was that every continuous function was also differentiable at all but a countably infinite number of points.
 Intuitively, while a continuous function can[^2] have some jagged points where the derivative isn't defined, it will be 'smooth' nearly[^4] all the time.
 This set the stage for Weierstrass to publish[^7] a function which was everywhere continuous, but nowhere differentiable.
 This idea challenged not just the state-of-the-art in mathematics at the time, but also the intuitive foundations upon which Calculus had been built.
 Pioneers like Newton had invented calculus with well-behaved physical objects in mind, such as the apocryphal apple falling from a tree or the movement of planetary bodies.
 Most phenomena in mechanics are modelled by nice functions that are clearly both continuous and differentiable.
 As such, it was considered natural that continuous functions were fundamentally smooth.

 As such, Weiestrass' pathological function and others like have had a profound impact on the way we think about continuous and differentiable functions, and eventually the natural world.
 Wikipedia's page on the function will sentationally quote Poincaré calling such functions 'monsters' and Weierstrass' work 'an affront to common sense.'
 It will also paraphrase Hermite calling them a 'lamentable scourge.'
 These citations make Weierstrass' contemporaries seem like close-minded traditionalists that saw his mathematical discoveries as heresy.
-I was therefore disappointed when I actually sought out the primary sources[^5] [^6], and found both mathematicians were taken rather out of context.
-The mathematical beef was not quite as juicy as I had been led to believe!
+I was therefore disappointed when I actually sought out the primary sources,[^5] [^6] and found both mathematicians were taken rather out of context.
+The mathematical beef was not quite as juicy as I had been led to believe, though it is likely that reception to the MONSTER was still mixed.

 The Hermite quote comes from his correspondence with Steltjes.
 In his letter, Hermite was discussing one such function, and apparently found a humorous way of expressing his annoyance at its problematic properties.
 Hermite's language does, however, suggest that such functions made math significantly more confusing for him!